 Riverside Cemetery is located at 274 Main Street.
 It is open to the public during daylight hours.
-It is a favorite place for taking walks. cemetery from spring into fall.
+It is a favorite place for taking walks.
+The Office of Tourism offers a number of free, guided tours of the cemetery from spring into fall.
 A schedule of tour dates and times can be found at the website http://FairhavenTours.com.
-An eightpage guide with a map is available as a PDF file to download from the website as well.
+An eight-page guide with a map is available as a PDF file to download from the website as well.
 Among the notable things to see in Riverside Cemetery are the tombs of Henry H. Rogers and the Delano family, and gravesites of prominent people from Fairhaven's past including Nathaniel Pope, who fought the first naval battle of the Revolution, whale oil merchant William F. Nye, journalist and author Everett S. Allen, druggist Eli Bence who testified against Lizzie Borden at her inquest and noted artists Lemuel D. Eldred, Elizabeth T. Delano, Charles Gifford and William Bradford.
 You will also see fine examples of early tombstone art and monuments as you stroll the quiet, winding paths.